MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Update-MgTeamSchedule.md

       - `[Id <String>]`: Unique identifier for the identity.
     - `[Device <IMicrosoftGraphIdentity>]`: identity
     - `[User <IMicrosoftGraphIdentity>]`: identity
-  - `[LastModifiedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
   - `[Id <String>]`:
-  - `[RecipientShiftId <String>]`: Shift ID for the recipient user with whom the request is to swap.
+  - `[RecipientShiftId <String>]`: ShiftId for the recipient user with whom the request is to swap.

-TIMEOFFREASONS <IMicrosoftGraphTimeOffReason\[]>: The set of reasons for a time off in the schedule.
+TIMEOFFREASONS <IMicrosoftGraphTimeOffReason[]>: The set of reasons for a time off in the schedule.
-  - `[CreatedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
   - `[LastModifiedBy <IMicrosoftGraphIdentitySet>]`: identitySet
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Application <IMicrosoftGraphIdentity>]`: identity